About Empty Arms Vermont

 We are grateful to be able to support families during their darkest times.

-Empty Arms Vermont serves individuals and families whose babies have died through miscarriage, stillbirth, early infant death, or termination for medical reasons.
+Empty Arms Vermont serves individuals and families whose babies have died through miscarriage, stillbirth, early infant death (within the first year of infancy), or termination for medical reasons.
 By cultivating personal connections, creating a compassionate community, and fostering professional collaborations, we provide grieving parents with valuable resources and validation as they navigate the murky days, weeks, and lifetime without their baby.

 We strive to build a community of compassion, understanding, and comfort for those who are journeying down the road of grief.
 We understand that each loss is different, but there are many things that we share in common as we grieve for our babies.
 Our truest hope is that no one would make this journey through grief alone.